-Construction activities which discharge storm water that requires a NPDES permit must use an NOI form provided by the Agency.
-The applicable fee shall also be submitted.
+Facilities which discharge storm water associated with construction site activity must use an NOI form provided by the Agency.
 NOIs must be signed in accordance with Part VI.G (Signatory Requirements) of this permit.
-The NOI form may be submitted to the Agency in any of the following methods:
+NOIs and the applicable fee for construction site activities are to be submitted by certified mail to the Agency at the following address: